ozansevkin/Project_Around-the-US/README.md

 - This project is a social media profile page with basic javascript functionalities.

-- It has been coded to be adaptive on popular screen sizes from 320 px to 1280+ px.
+- It has been coded to be adaptive on popular screen sizes from 320px to 1280+ px.

 - [Figma](https://www.figma.com/file/SurN1jaeEQIhuZEDMhmWWf/Sprint-4-Around-The-U.S.-desktop-mobile?node-id=0%3A1) file has been used as the design spec.

 - Design included 2 different layouts for 1280px and 320px and hover states.
-Multiple breakpoints has been implemented for smooth transition between these layouts.
+Multiple breakpoints have been implemented for smooth transition between these layouts.

 - Javascript event listeners, functions, query selectors have been used to open the popup, edit profile info based on the entered data by the user and close the popup.

-- All images and icons have been imported from [Figma](https://www.figma.com/file/SurN1jaeEQIhuZEDMhmWWf/Sprint-4-Around-The-U.S.-desktop-mobile?node-id=0%3A1) file and optimized with [Tinypng](https://tinypng.com/) and[SVGOMG](https://jakearchibald.github.io/svgomg/) for fast loading time.
+- All images and icons have been imported from [Figma](https://www.figma.com/file/SurN1jaeEQIhuZEDMhmWWf/Sprint-4-Around-The-U.S.-desktop-mobile?node-id=0%3A1) file and optimized with [Tinypng](https://tinypng.com/) and [SVGOMG](https://jakearchibald.github.io/svgomg/) for fast loading time.

 - BEM methodology with flat file structure has been used.

-- [A live version](https://ozansevkin.github.io/web_project_3/) of the main branch deployed to github pages.
+- [A live version](https://ozansevkin.github.io/web_project_4/) of the main branch deployed to github pages.

 ### Built with